3 Things You Need to Learn about the Opposite Sex

 Posted Jan 21, 2010

-My book, 5 Simple Steps to Take Your Marriage from Good to Great, was based on the findings of my one-of-a-kind, long-term study of marriage.
+My book, 5 Simple Steps to Take Your Marriage from Good to Great, was based on the findings of my long-term study of marriage.
 One key finding was that becoming aware of the differences between you and your partner will lead to a stronger and happier relationship in the long run.

 3 Things Men Need to Understand About Women in Relationships

 - Conflict lingers.
 My study found that women are much more sensitive than men about conflict and problems that arise in relationships.
 When a woman has a disagreement, it lingers in her mind for two to three days.
 She replays it over and over.
 She wants to go over the disagreement the next day.
 By contrast, when men have a conflict with their partner, once it's been discussed, it's resolved.
 The fight doesn't linger in their minds.
 They have already moved on to thinking about something else.

 - Don't fix things.
 Men need to understand that when women have a problem and they come to share that problem with you, they might not need the problem to be solved.
 Men want to repair or fix issues when women raise them.
 Women often just want you to listen, empathize, and say you understand.

 - Women connect through talk.
 Women connect and feel close to others by talking and sharing personal information.
 Talking time is therapeutic to women.
 If you want a woman to feel close to you, she needs to open up to you—and you to her.
 Most men feel connected by doing activities with others (poker, sports), but women feel close by simply talking.

 3 Things Women Need to Understand About Men in Relationships